MJavadHzr/projectile-motion/README.md

 *Notice : you can find graph's file in *output* directory*

-*P.S. : when a nobe code pyhton, don't care about project structure 😄*
+*P.S. : when a newbie code pyhton, don't care about project structure 😄*